[IPAC-List] Ricci update

 The case of Ricci v.
 DeStefano alleges reverse racism.
-The lawsuit
+The lawsuit claimed

-threw out two promotional exams because blacks scored poorly.
+promotional exams because blacks scored poorly.

-The city had claimed, in its own defense, that it threw out the tests
+The city had claimed, in its own defense, that it threw out the tests out of

-have been in line for promotions sued the city.
+line for promotions sued the city.

 Firefighters Michael Blatchley, Greg Boivin, Michael Christoforo, Ryan

-Divito, Steven Durand, Christopher Parker, Frank Ricci, and Mark
+Divito, Steven Durand, Christopher Parker, Frank Ricci, and Mark Vendetto

-Vendetto will be promoted to lieutenant.
+will be promoted to lieutenant.

 Advancing to the rank of captain are: Gary Carbone, William Gambardella,